agile-ts/documentation/docs/quick_start/Vue.md

 :::warning

-The Vue integration is currently 'Work in Progress' and hasn't been deeply tested yet!
+**The Vue integration is currently 'Work in Progress'** and hasn't yet been tested extensively!
+But as far as I can tell, it works quite good, with some type limitations.

 :::